When buying a new vehicle, factor in the cost of car insurance as part of your overall budget.

 Which body styles are cheaper or more expensive to insure?

-If you’re looking for affordable BMW car insurance, it’s wise to choose vehicles designed with families in mind, such as small SUVs.
-These cars typically come equipped with advanced safety features, have smaller engines and are often driven by parents with children onboard.
-As a result, drivers tend to be more cautious, leading to fewer accidents.
+When it comes to affordable BMW car insurance, it’s best to stick to vehicles that are designed with families in mind.
+These vehicles are typically loaded with advanced safety features, have smaller engines and are usually driven by parents who have kids in the car, so they tend to drive more carefully, which results in fewer accidents.

 Safety features like airbags, backup cameras, automatic emergency braking and lane departure warnings play a significant role in keeping insurance premiums low.
 Minivans and compact to midsize SUVs continue to top the list of the most affordable cars to insure.